kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 Assumptions:
 - `v` - "valid" - it is 1 if entry is a correct instruction which waits to be filled with operands/dispatched
 - `id_rsX` - is 0 when the source value is ready (and is stored in the appropriate `val_rsX`) or not needed.
 It is non-zero when we wait for an operand to be ready.
 - When the operand is ready we insert it to the appropriate `val_rsX` field and we put zero to `id_rsX`
 - The instruction is ready to be dispatched if `v` is `1` and both `id_rs1`, `id_rs2` are `0`

 ### Used slots table

 It is a table with `R` one-bit fields.
 Each field is `1` if this slot is used or is reserved to be used in the near future (there is instruction in pipeline which will be saved to this slot).

 Assumptions:
 - when an entry in the RS is released then their entry in this table is switched from `1` to `0`

-## Interface
+## Methods

 ### Insert new instruction